 Surely you have heard the woes of people with fixed income.
 They get a set amount of money every month.
 It’s just enough to live on.
-And if the cost of living goes up or an unforeseen expense arises, it’s a financial crisis.
+And if the cost of living goes up or a pop-up expense arises, it’s a financial crisis.

 A lot of freelancers aren’t much better off because there’s no flexibility in their income potential.

-Freelancers’ income is often limited by their current clients’ needs.
-If you have two clients who buy two articles a week for $200, your income is fixed at $800.
-That’s your financial reality.
+So, if you only have two clients, and they only buy two articles a week for $200, your income is fixed at $800 a month.

 For example, I got a speeding ticket while I was out of town last month.
 And it’s not just any speeding ticket.
 It’s coded as reckless driving.

-There have been times that my current situation would have been a major financial setback.
-Like the kind of setback where I went from being broke after I paid my bills to being broke before my bills got paid.
-I didn’t have the ability to just increase my income by $200 or 300.
+There have been times that this situation would have been a major financial setback.
+Like the kind of setback where I go from being broke after I paid my bills to being broke before my bills got paid.

 How To Have Financial Flexibility

 One way to ensure financial flexibility is to get and keep OMT gigs.
-That’s my nickname for freelance arrangements that allow you to work as little or as much as you want, aka On My Terms.
-Believe it or not, there are a lot of companies who operate this way.
+That’s my nickname for freelance jobs that allow you to work as little or as much as you want, aka On My Terms.

-Some publications have writer pools and they’re always accepting submissions from approved writers.
-So, you can write one story this month, 10 stories next month and not submit at all the following month.
+This mean you can write one story this month, 10 stories next month and not submit at all the following month.
 It’s up to you.